 - Conceptualization and study design (e.g., methods, analysis plan, power/sample size calculations)

 - Human subjects (IRB) review

 - General epidemiological or statistical consultation

 - Questions about data structure or data cleaning

 - Statistical analysis methods/solutions

-- Referral services for students, including Duke Libraries, ORS/IRB, and others.
+- Referral services for students, including Duke Libraries, IRIS and others.

-To set-up a meeting, first fill out a student request and someone will get in touch with you.
-Please plan ahead and submit a form as early as possible, as requests are taken in the order in which they are received.
+To set up a meeting, first fill out a student request and someone will get in touch with you.
+Please plan ahead and submit the form as early as possible, as requests are taken in the order in which they are received.

 Undergraduate Global Health students may seek support for quantitative questions from the Academic Resource Center and SSRI’s Connection Bar.